General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

 \subsection{Naimark dilation theorem}

-To provide some background, we present in this subsection a mathematical model of performing a measurement by extending given system to higher dimension where an experimentally accessible von Neumann measurements are available.
+In this subsection, we present a mathematical model of performing a POVM measurement by extending the given Hilbert space to a higher dimensional Hilbert space and subsequently performing von Neumann measurements on the larger space to put our result better into perspective.

-Let $\{F_i\}_{i=1}^n$ be a POVM acting on Hilbert space $\mathcal H_A$ of dimension $d_A$.
-Then there exists a projective measurement $\{P_i\}_{i=1}^n$ acting on the Hilbert space $\mathcal H_{A'}$ of dimension $d_{A'}$ and an isometry $S:\mathcal H_A\longrightarrow \mathcal H_{A'}$ such that for all $i$
+Let $\{F_i\}_{i\in[n]}$ be a POVM acting on Hilbert space $\mathcal H_A$ of dimension $d_A$.
+Then there exists a projective measurement $\{P_i\}_{i\in[n]}$ acting on the Hilbert space $\mathcal H_{A'}$ of dimension $d_{A'}$ and an isometry $S:\mathcal H_A\longrightarrow \mathcal H_{A'}$ such that for all $i$

 A naive (and inefficient) way to construct such projective measurement and isometry is to let $\mathcal H_{A'}=\mathcal H_A\otimes\mathcal H_B$, $P_i=I_A\otimes\ket{i}_B\bra{i}$, and